speakeztech/mlir-tutorial/docs/tutorials/05-defining-dialect.md

 ## 🔬 Step 2: Defining Parameterized Types

 Types in MLIR carry semantic information.
-For polynomials, the degree bound isn't just documentation—it's **computational semantics embedded in the type system**.
+For polynomials, the degree bound isn't just documentation, it's **computational semantics embedded in the type system**.

 ### Types as Semantic Anchors